Teoctist Arăpașu: Ascension to the patriarchal chair

 In 1948, Justinian became Patriarch of Romania and in 1950, Arăpașu became patriarchal bishop-vicar, being the secretary of the Holy Synod and the rector of the Theological Institute of Bucharest between 1950 and 1954.

 In 1962, Arăpașu was named Bishop of Arad.
 In 1963, an attempt to make him the leader of the Romanian Orthodox community of the United States failed after the U.S. authorities refused to grant him a visa.
-In 1973, he became the Archbishop of Craiova and Metropolitan of Oltenia and in 1977 the Metropolitan of Moldavia and Suceava.
+In 1973, he became the archbishop of Craiova and Metropolitan of Oltenia and in 1977 the Metropolitan of Moldavia and Suceava.

 In 1986, he became the Patriarch of the Romanian Orthodox Church.
 He was accused of obedience to the Communist authorities, culminating with the approval of the demolition of 26 historic churches in Bucharest.
-He sent many congratulatory telegrams to Nicolae Ceaușescu, who also gave him many valuable old prints and other heritage objects.

 Between 1975 and 1989, he was also a member of Marea Adunare Națională, the Romanian parliament.
 For instance, in the 1985 elections, he was elected to the Parliament, being the only candidate who ran in the 9th electoral district – Belcești (Iași County), being nominated by Gheorghe Zaharia, the Juridical Secretary of the County People's Council.
 He was also a delegate to the Socialist Unity and Democracy Front congresses and a member of Ceaușescu's National Peace Committee.